 On Aug.
 23, the U.S. Food and Drug Administration approved the first COVID-19 vaccine.
 On Sept.
 9, President Joe Biden signed an executive order that requires all federal executive branch employees to get the vaccine.
-The president also directed the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) to require employers with more than 100 employees to mandate the vaccine or submit to regular testing.
+Biden also directed the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) to require employers with more than 100 employees to mandate employees get the vaccine or submit to regular testing.
 On Nov.
-4, OSHA issued the Emergency Temporary Standard.
-Covered employers must require employees to be fully vaccinated or submit to regular testing by Jan.
-4, Some states have already adopted mandates that apply to state and health workers.
+4, OSHA issued the Emergency Temporary Standard requiring covered employers to mandate that employees be fully vaccinated by Jan.
+4 or submit to regular testing, but the mandate has been suspended pending legal challenges.
+Some states have already adopted mandates that apply to state employees and health care workers.

 When a state is listed as fully reopened, it means that businesses no longer have to follow capacity limits or curfews.
 Most public and private gatherings of any size are allowed (large indoor event venues may still be subject to restrictions).
 Domestic travelers are free to visit the state without quarantining or providing proof of a negative COVID-19 test.
 Minimal restrictions may still apply in certain settings.
 For example, masks or social distancing may still be required in nursing homes.